Please Consult the Event Calendar Page for scheduled dates.

-The seminar equips delegates with the necessary competencies (knowledge, skills & attitudes) to protect and defend their organization’s most valuable asset – its reputation against potential threats, risk and potential damage, and is based on more than 25 years research and experience on how to protect business reputations.
+This Masterclass equips delegates with the necessary competencies (knowledge, skills & attitudes) to protect and defend their organization’s most valuable asset – its reputation against potential threats, risk, and potential damage, and is based on more than 25 years research and experience on how to protect business reputations.

 - What is Reputation, the value to the organization of a good reputation – and the risk of a bad one;